How to test Serverless Functions

 Testing document content event on custom input

 When having your queue already set up, you might want to generate the sample input from your test document and your customized schema.
-In such a case, we recommend getting the annotation data of your existing annotation over the API and then replace the existing “content” key in the sample input.
+In the bottom left input bar, simply paste the annotation URL (both app and API URLs are accepted), or just write the annotation id.
+A sample event JSON will automatically load, including all the sideloads you configured.

 Afterwards, just click on the run button and you should see the output of your function, based on your custom data.